courtneymcbeth/multi-robot-syclop/README.md

 ## Relevant Files

-`src/mr_syclop.cpp`: high-level implementation of SyCLoMP ana its main function (builds into an executable)
+`src/mr_syclop.cpp`: high-level implementation of SyCLoMP and its main function (builds into an executable)

 `src/<TBD>.cpp`: comparison methods (Courtney's TODO)